Jahia/jcontent/tests/README.md

 Trigger `Publish tests module to NPM registry` workflow [here](https://github.com/Jahia/jcontent/actions/workflows/release-tests-module.ymlhttps:/).
 This will:

 - Increment current version and use this as the release version
+  - If publishing test module first time after release, the `SNAPSHOT` prerelease identifier will be automatically reset back to `tests.0`
 - Create a tag, then push version change commit and tag to the branch where workflow is initiated.
 - Publish module to [NPM registry](https://www.npmjs.com/package/@jahia/jcontent-cypress)